expressjs/expressjs.com/starter/faq.md

 If you have a specific file, use `res.sendFile()`.
 If you are serving many assets from a directory use the `express.static()` middleware.

-## How big is the Express codebase?

-Express is a very small framework.
-The 3.0.0 release is only 932 SLOC, and the mandatory portion of Connect which Express is built on is only 267 SLOC.
-The optional middleware bundled with Connect add an additional 1143 SLOC, and are lazy loaded upon use.